-The best way to keep your kids safe from guns?
+What is the best way to keep your kids safe from guns?
 Don't keep guns at home, says the American Academy of Pediatrics.
-And remember you are punishable, by law, if you keep guns within easy reach of children.
-But if you choose to keep guns in your home, be sure to be as safe as possible!
+Please remember you are punishable, by law, if you keep guns within easy reach of children.
+If you choose to keep guns in your home, be sure to be as safe as possible!
+Below are a video and some tips regarding gun safety:

-Here are more tips to prevent a tragedy in your home:
+Here are more tips to prevent a firearm-related tragedy in your home:

 - Buy special locks for all your guns.
-Always keep them unloaded and stored securely in a locked safe or case, away from kids' reach.
+Keep them in a gun safe or locked case.
 Always keep the keys out of reach from kids in a safe and secure place.

 - Store extra gun parts and ammunition separately from the gun.